Thursday, June 17, 2010

 For too long I have lived under a banner of Ikea and through desperation my warped white table had travelled with me.

 And on Sunday the day of my twenty seventh birthday I wandered into a beautiful old warehouse.
 My eyes lit up seeing chairs hung high against an old brickwall.
 I felt at home standing at the entrance of the house of modern retro scandinavia.
 I knew then it was time to redecorate.
 There were two red chairs stacked in the corner in a natural light timber and red cloth seats.
 I dusted off the seats and turned them on their feet.
 He always told me to check underneath.
 There were minor markings, strong Danish legs and labelled original vintage.
 I flipped it back over sat down and knew I needed this classic armchair.
 I finally understood the real joy of original pieces of furniture.
 I was happy to age a year as long as I had my red chairs by my side.
-Pantone is the language of colour.
-I had to buy a new coffee mug to remember this feeling.

 Sunday, June 13, 2010